-The SAP oData connectors enable you to easily build Mendix applications on top of SAP.
-The OData model creator will generate a Mendix domain model based on what you have exposed in your SAP API Hub, so any customizations to your SAP APIs will also be included in your Mendix Application.
+The SAP OData connectors enable you to build Mendix applications on top of SAP quickly and easily.
+The OData model creator will generate a Mendix domain model based on what you have exposed in your SAP API Hub.
+As a result, any customizations to your SAP APIs will also be included in your Mendix application.

 Apache Kafka connector

-Apache Kafka is a distributed streaming platform, specifically targeted at high volume exchange of messages between different applications, and processing of for example IoT sensor data.
-Using the Kafka connector Mendix Apps can send and receive messages through Kafka.
+Apache Kafka is a distributed streaming platform that allows for a high-volume exchange of messages between various applications.
+It’s also used to process—for example—IoT sensor data.
+Using the Kafka connector, Mendix Apps can send and receive messages through Kafka.

 Machine learning and cognitive connectors

-There are a number of connectors in the Mendix Appstore that allow you to use machine learning for specific purposes.
-Some examples include identification of images and text, automated conversions with chatbots and detection of emotion in text.
+Several connectors in the Mendix App Store allow you to use machine learning for specific purposes, including identifying images and text, automating conversions with chatbots, and detecting emotion in text.

-Redis is an in-memory database which can be useful when building a distributed multi-instance application.
-Redis can be used as a data cache and message broker.
+Redis is an in-memory database used to build a distributed multi-instance application.
+Redis can be a data cache and message broker as well.

-Next to the Kafka connector mentioned earlier, there are some other connectors that can also be used with IoT data:
+Here are some other connectors used with IoT data:

-As the demand for applications grow, the need to connect them to each other will grow to support the diversity of use cases the applications will need to satisfy.
-Mendix offers flexible integration options tied to guiding principles that make creating new connections easy to build, manage, and expose to the variety of systems and services within your organization.
+As the demand for applications grows, the need to connect them will grow to support the diversity of use cases.
+Mendix offers flexible integration options tied to guiding principles that make new connections easy to build, manage, and expose to various systems and services within your organization.
 Providing developers with the right tools and options to help them build integrations gives them the flexibility they need to create and connect apps with speed, collaboration, and control.